Slide 1

 By 1939, this serene island had officially adopted the name “Sitangkai.”
 A Chinese businessman later corrected the spelling to “SyTangkai” in 1948, but today, it is proudly known as “Sitangkai.”
 This evolution of names reflects not only the island’s rich history but also the blending of cultures that have shaped its identity over the years.

 HJI.
-TIBLAN C. AHAJA
+ALLAN K. AHAJA